kamnyborg/milescamp2023-chatgptalk/README.md

-# MilesCamp-2023
+# milescamp2023-chatgptalk

-Today we are building a talking chatbot with the new ChatGPT and Whisper API!
+Today we are building "ChatGPTalk" - a POC for talking chatbot with the ChatGPT and Whisper API!

 ## Requirements
 - Node.js/npm (https://nodejs.org/en/download/)